pellegrinipedro/DSSAT_output_editor/README.md

-# Environmental-Types
+# DSSAT output editor
-Work steps to manage DSSAT simulations and getting clusters of patterns

-In this respository I'll put scripts to handle lots of DSSAT experiments outputs in order to get clusters of Water Stress Index (WSI).
-This clusters are usually call Environment Types.
+In this repository I'll put R scripts to handle some of DSSAT outputs files.
+These files are space separated, which makes data analysis a bit tricky.
+My scripts intend to transform these files in data frames.